Installomator/Installomator/utils/README.md

 Once you are certain that your new custom label works, you can use the code from your _custom_ Installomator.sh script in `build/Installomator.sh`, or even build an installation pkg using the `--pkg` or `--notarize` options.

+The `Installomator.sh` script at the root of the repo does not really get involved in your building and testing.
+Similarly, if you want to apply, test, and contribute changes to the script's logic, you should modify the fragment file in question and test using the assemble script.

+Pull requests against the `Installomator.sh` script in the root of the repo will be rejected.
+(Excepting the backlog of existing PRs.)

 ## How do I contribute new or modified labels back to the Installomator project?

 ### When you are familiar with git and GitHub